act-rules/act-rules.github.io/_rules/SC2-4-4-link-has-name.md

 #### Inapplicable example 2

-Not visible and not eposed to assistive technologies.
+Not included in the accessibility tree due to `display:none`.

 ```html
 <a href="http://www.w3.org/WAI" style="display: none;"><img src="#" /></a>